ngageoint/SWIRSignalDetection/README.md

 https://github.com/ngageoint/Spectral-Library-Reader

-For those with access to Digital Globe SWIR Data, a reader for that data that can be used to provide input for this repo’s code can be found here:
+For those with access to Digital Globe SWIR Data, a reader for that data that can be used to provide input for this repo’s code:

 https://github.com/ngageoint/DigitalGlobeReader